verafieduser/MusicAutomator/README.md

 - Two versions of the same album (remastered version normal.
 Extended versions, and so on)
 - Several versions of the same song (on different albums, as a single vs on album)
 - Local library imported into database library not having accurate data
-- Data from last.fm or similar not being accurate
+- Data imported not being accurate

 ## Development plan for usage: